topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ### 7.1.2 Button
 ---
 A push button is a basic input device commonly used to demonstrate digital input handling through GPIO.
-This section demonstrates how to connect and use from a basic button module using the D3-G.
+This section demonstrates how to connect and use a basic button module with the D3-G.

 #### Step 1.
 Hardware Requirements
-- D3-G (x1)
+- D3-G board (x1)
 - Breadboard (x1)
 - Button (x1)
 - Male to female jumper wire (x2)